fabriziosalmi/lws/README.md

   --help  Show this message and exit.

 Commands:
-  deploy          🚀 Manage apps with Compose on LXC containers. update          🆕 Update app within an LXC container via Compose. list            📦 List Docker containers in an LXC container. logs            📄 Fetch Docker logs from an LXC container. remove          🗑️ Uninstall Docker and Compose from LXC containers. run             🚀 Execute docker run inside an LXC container. setup           📦 Install Docker and Compose on an LXC container.
+  deploy  🚀 Manage apps with Compose on LXC containers. list    📦 List Docker containers in an LXC container. logs    📄 Fetch Docker logs from an LXC container. remove  🗑️ Uninstall Docker and Compose from LXC containers. run     🚀 Execute docker run inside an LXC container. setup   📦 Install Docker and Compose on an LXC container. update  🆕 Update app within an LXC container via Compose.

-lws conf
-Usage: lws.py conf [OPTIONS] COMMAND [ARGS]...

-  🛠️ Manage client configuration.

-Options:
-  --help  Show this message and exit.

-Commands:
-  backup    💾 Backup the current configuration to a file. show      📄 Show current configuration. validate  📄 Validate the current configuration.
 ```

 ## Table of Contents